PrivateCoffee/wikimore/README.md

 ### Docker

+__Notice:__ The Docker image is now hosted on the [Private.coffee Git](https://git.private.coffee/PrivateCoffee/-/packages/container/wikimore/latest).
+Please update your Docker Compose file to use `git.private.coffee/privatecoffee/wikimore:latest` instead of `privatecoffee/wikimore:latest`.
+The Docker Hub deployment may be removed in the future.

 For your convenience, we also provide a Docker image.
 Note however that this is _not_ the recommended way to run Wikimore.

 You can use the bundled `docker-compose-example.yml` file to run Wikimore with Docker Compose.